ric2b/Vivaldi-browser/chromium/cc/animation/README.md

 only an opaque identifier for the property to allow clients to map output values to the correct properties.

-Targeting only a single property means that cc animations are distinct from the Blink concept of an animation, which wraps the animation of multiple properties.
+Targeting only a single property means that cc KeyframeModels are distinct from the Blink concept of an animation, which wraps the animation of multiple properties.
-To coordinate the playback of multiple cc/animations (e.g. those that are animating multiple properties on the same target), animations have the concept of a group identifier.
+To coordinate the playback of multiple cc/animations (e.g. those that are animating multiple properties on the same target), KeyframeModels have the concept of a group identifier.
 Animations that have the same group identifier and the same target are started together, and animation-finished notifications are only sent when all animations in the group have finished.